FrankGaughan/Trappers/Harding.md

 As before mentioned, the coyote is a wary and cunning animal, especially in the  more settled portions of its range; where man is not too much in evidence, they are far less wary.
 Again the fact that there are several varieties may account for the difference in the nature of the animals of the various sections, anyway those of the southern part of the range are less  wary than those of the North.
 The trappers of Texas, Arizona and New Mexico claim that the coyote is a fool and is easily caught while those of the North and Northwest find them exceedingly cunning and intelligent.
 Not only does the animal appear to know  when you are armed but it also seems to know something of the range of the weapon and will sneak along provokingly close, but just out of reach.
 When one is  unarmed they appear to be more bold and will loaf around in the most unconcerned  manner imaginable.

 In intelligence and cunning, we, consider the northern coyote the equal of the eastern red fox.
 While the western trappers make very large catches of coyotes, we believe that if foxes were found in equal numbers the catches of those animals would be fully as large.
 The number of coyotes found in  some parts of the  West is almost incredible, and in most parts one will find a hundred coyotes to one grey wolf.
 The coyote  makes a track similar to that of the timber wolf, but considerably smaller.
 The length of step, when walking, is about sixteen inches and the footprints will measure about two or two and a fourth inches in length by one and a half in width.
+***

+<a name="myfootnote1">1</a>:
+Harding quotes Vasama Brown, a trapper.
+His words express a sentiment also found in Twain's *Roughin It,* (also included in this collection).

+"It is considered that the cayote, and the obscene bird, and the Indian of the desert, testify their blood kinship with each other in that they live together in the waste places of the earth on terms of perfect confidence and friendship, while hating all other creature and yearning to assist at their funerals."

+- Twain, *Roughing it*